RedisLabs/redislabs-docs/content/rc/security/access-control/access-management.md

 ## Team management roles

-Each team member is assigned a role that identifies their privileges and limits their activities in the admin console.
+Each team member is assigned a role that identifies their privileges and limits their activities in the Redis Cloud console.

 Roles and responsibilities are: